DennisMat/VitalSigns/README.md

 What the app does
 =================
-This Android application interprets  signals from a heart rate monitor which transmits in Bluetooth 4.0.
+(Scroll below and/or click on "View all of README.md" to install this app) This Android application interprets  signals from a heart rate monitor which transmits in Bluetooth 4.0.
 If the application interprets the heart rate to be something that requires attention it will SMS (SMS includes the GPS co-ordinates of the phone) and dial out pre-set numbers of people who may be able to attend to the person who may need medical help.

 |Heart rate monitor|---BT-->|phone|---> SMS(phone text) and dialling alerts.